AntonioParroni/DevOps_online_Kiev_2021Q2/m5/task5.2/readme.md

 ## Task assignment.
 # 1) Analyze the structure of the /etc/passwd and /etc/group file, what fields are present in it, what users exist on the system?
 Specify several pseudo-users, how to define them?
+In passwd, we can see the default users shell.
 ![alt text](images/1.png)
+And in group, we can see the group unique ID.
 ![alt text](images/2.png)

 # 2) What are the uid ranges?
 What is UID?
 How to define it?
-UID range is in a range between 0 and 65535 (or better 2^16) UID stands for user identifaction.
+UID range is in a range between 0 and 65535 (or better 2^16) UID stands for user identification.
 The common table is:
 - 0 -> root
 - 1-999 -> daemons
 - 1000+ -> users

 ![alt text](images/3.png)

 Ray is my user name.
 And my UID is 1000.

 # 3) What is GID?
 How to define it?

 Group IDentifier.
 ![alt text](images/3.png)

 Ray is my user name.
 And my GID is also 1000.

 # 4) How to determine belonging of user to the specific group?